armynante/humidity/readme.md

 ![image](/humid.gif)

 Humidity is a command-line interface (CLI) tool that simplifies the process of creating and deploying new projects.
 It provides a streamlined workflow for setting up project structure, version control, and cloud deployment.
+In addition to project creation, Humidity also allows you to quickly create new services for common application components like file storage, queues, and caching.

+This was designed as a proof of concept for a component library for a service architecture platform.

 ## Features